brankart/ensdam/README.md

 ## EnsDAM : Ensemble Data Assimilation Modules

-EnsDAM is a collection of FORTRAN modules that can be useful to ensemble data assimilation systems.
+EnsDAM is a collection of modules that can be useful to ensemble data assimilation systems.

+EnsDAM code is written in Fortran, with interface to for use in Python.

 EnsDAM is distributed under the terms of the CeCILL free software license agreement.
 See LICENSE.txt for more information.

-EnsDAM code is written in Fortran.
-Interface to python is in development.

 ### Installation of the EnsDAM python module

-Requirements: cmake, Fortran compiler, python
+Requirements: cmake, Fortran compiler, Python

 Edit and run the script: compile.bash

 Run the examples in the 'example/python' directory.

-The pyensdam module currently includes: pyensdam.scores and pyensdam.obserror.

 ### Installation of the EnsDAM Fortran library only